 Kobe beef has become controversial because of the way that American Kobe-style beef is often marketed.
 Simply put, it is not always easy to determine whether or not you are buying real Kobe beef.
 Authentic Kobe beef can only come from one place—Japan.
 However, in the United States, anyone who orders a Kobe steak at a restaurant may very well end up with an American Kobe-style steak.
 Many feel that the practice of selling Kobe-style beef as Kobe beef is misleading.

 Because of the geographic distinction involved, direct marketers in the United States can in reality only produce Kobe-style beef.
 The question is, can they sell it?
 Riding on the Kobe image and being a gourmet product in its own right, American Kobe-style beef commands a hefty price.
 Upscale restaurants would be the most likely buyer for this product.
-A well-heeled customer base, something that not everyone has access to, is necessary to sustain a Kobe-style beef business.
+An affluent customer base, something that not everyone has access to, is necessary to sustain a Kobe-style beef business.